-This report explores a curated selection of sector-led efforts to unite R&D advocates and shift the identity of R&D in people’s minds, to understand what worked and what we can learn for the future.
-These are: Science [So What?
+As part of our Discovery Decade project, we have sought to understand public attitudes to R&D and highlight best practice from across the sector.
+In this report, published today, we consider a curated selection of sector-led efforts to unite R&D advocates and shift the identity of R&D in people’s minds, in order to understand what worked and what we can learn for the future.
+The efforts highlighted are: Science [So What?
 So Everything]; Science is Vital; MadeAtUni; Research at Risk; SHAPE: Social Sciences, Humanities and the Arts for People and the Economy and 101 Jobs That Change The World.

-For each, we assess the aims, audiences, tactics, successes and challenges, drawing a set of lessons learned from the initiatives.
-We then make six overarching recommendations that we hope will be useful to future efforts to build a public identity for R&D.
+For each, we have assessed the aims, audiences, tactics, successes and challenges, drawing a set of lessons learned from the initiatives.
+We have made six overarching recommendations that we hope will be useful to future efforts to build a public identity for R&D:

 - Be brutal and bold – but always honest: Successful campaigns talk about having to be brutal when defining their key lines – even if it brings risks.

 - Make your messages relevant and relatable: Successful campaigns choose messages that are meaningful to the audience they are trying to reach.

 - Collaborate to create an effective campaign: Successful campaigns involve the partners who will be promoting their messages as early as possible to help build support.

 - Target financial resources wisely: Successful campaigns make effective use of financial resources – they know when to hire external help and when to focus in-house.

 - Dedicate sufficient time and capacity: Successful campaigns use and balance their time and capacity wisely.

 “CaSE’s Discovery Decade project wants to make R&D feel relevant and urgent to more people.
 If our sector can’t make its case clearly and passionately, then how can we expect the public – or Ministers – to put R&D on the priority list?